qnx-ports/build-files/ports/SDL/README.md

 3. *[Optional]* Check out ideal branch.
 ```
 # Currently, we only support SDL 2.0.5
-# SDL 2.30 Support is planned soon!
+# SDL 2.30 support is planned soon!
 ```

 4. *[Optional]* Build the Docker image and create a container